 Step 4: The Digital Lens is Cleaned.

 While cleaning sounds like a simple step, it is not.
-First, the block has to be removed from the lens carefully not to scratch the lens, remember at this point, there are no coatings to prevent scratches.
+First, the block on the back has to be removed from the lens carefully not to scratch the lens, remember at this point, there are no coatings to prevent scratches.
 This is performed by using hot water to melt off the block.
 Keep in mind the water being used in this process is ultra-pure, known as deionized water.
-After the lens is gently scrubbed with soap, it is rinsed with deionized water and dried in preparation for the next step.
+After the lens is gently rinsed with soap, it is again rinsed with deionized water and dried in preparation for the next step.

 Step 5: The Digital Lens is Tinted.